Knowledge base

 To speed up the site and achieve a better TTFB value:

-Refer to the article by Criticalcase (in English) for more information.
+Refer to the article from Criticalcase (in English) for more information.

 Test the server response speed

-If you are unsure about the server response speed, you can create a file called index2.html that will be saved at the same level as the index.html (or .php) file, and thus perform an optimization test (e.g., domain.xyz/index2.html) without the main site/CMS being taken into account.
+If you are unsure about the server response speed, you can create an index2.html file that will be saved at the same level as the index.html (or .php) file, and thus perform an optimization test (e.g., domain.xyz/index2.html) without the main site/CMS being taken into account.

 If the response time is normal, this means that the slowness comes from the site and not the server.